ByVictorrr/SolarRAT/README.md

 ![sweep video](https://github.com/ByVictorrr/SolarRAT/blob/master/images/sweep.gif)

+** NOTE: When recorded we forgot to invert the data signal going into the solar_driver therefore this tracker find the darkest position **

 This procedure repeats until someone presses the BTNL button the RATMCU, this will put the Solar_RAT in manual mode and one can perform the operations shown in table 2.

 ![manual mode](https://github.com/ByVictorrr/SolarRAT/blob/master/images/manual_mode.gif)

 ## SolarRAT_Driver